 Being one with the community of which we are a part and playing an active role in its development and progress has been an integral aspect of our philosophy.
 Our Colour Academies continued to hone talents within the painter and contractor teams, orienting them towards taking responsibility for the overall project.
 In Himachal Pradesh, upskilling programmes were conducted for plumbers, opening the door to more opportunities.
 Our associations like that with St+Art Foundation resulted in many new initiatives in Chennai and Goa.
-We made In line with our brand saliency, we attempted to connect significant strides in promoting inclusive education and health more strongly with our customers through multiple campaigns and hygiene awareness in our adjoining communities.
-During and events.
-Our campaigns promoted our connect with the year, 43,000 persons benefited through our employee homes, showcasing common day-to-day life moments to volunteering programmes which carried out successful bring joy and happiness in customers' lives while at the same healthcare camps in rural communities.
-I am also pleased to time giving a social message of staying safe and at home report our participation in restoration of safe water structures during the lockdown. in parts of Gujarat.
+We made significant strides in promoting inclusive education and health and hygiene awareness in our adjoining communities.
+During the year, 43,000 persons benefited through our employee volunteering programmes which carried out successful healthcare camps in rural communities.
+I am also pleased to report our participation in restoration of safe water structures in parts of Gujarat.